junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Why would a vessel wound bother you so much?"
 Sam asks confusedly.
 "How come you can't heal yourself?"

 Crowley pouts.
 "It's not just my vessel's hand that Feathers cut off.
 I was connected to the tablet with my true self.
-And when he forcefully broke the connection, he wounded my wings too."
+And when he broke the connection with all that nasty brutal force, he broke my wings too."

 "You have wings, too?"
 Dean is distracted by this new piece of information.

 "Of course, how else do you think we fly?"
 Crowley grunts.

 "Huh," Dean hums with surprise, still digesting.
-He turns back naturally to Cas, "Cas, can you fix him?"
+He turns back naturally to Cas.
+"Cas, can you fix him?"

 Cas lets out an unhappy sound, moving closer to where the two of them are, flicking his wrist to telekinetically pick up Crowley's bloody broken hand from the blood pool, setting it back on the cutting intersection.
 Some golden light shimmers on the edge of the wrist's skin, Crowley winces slightly in surprise.
 The healing light travels along his arm to his back, moving along something invisible in the air, portraying the outline of two bat-looking wings, and then dissipating in the thin air as it reaches the tips.